anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHOULD log certain events to provide an audit trail for the onboarding of pledges into its domain.
 This audit trail may support the root cause analysis in case of device or system failures.
+Recommend key events for logging comprise
+* Communication attempts between the pledge, Registrar-Agent, and registrar.
+* Protocol handshakes and onboarding steps.
+* Voucher requests and responses.
+* Authentication successes or failures.

 The logging SHOULD include the identity of the pledge, the identity of the Registrar-Agent that was interacting with the pledge, and relevant artifact fields, in particular telemetry information:

 * PVR received from Registrar-Agent